Georgia vs. Vanderbilt NCAA Football Odds, Plays and Insights | September 25, 2021

 - So far this season Georgia has two wins against the spread.

-- When Georgia scores more than 28.3 points, it is 1-1 against the spread and 2-0 overall.
+- Georgia is 1-1 against the spread and 2-0 overall this season when the team records more than 28.3 points.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.